 - Use care when putting on a large part of the skin or where there are open wounds.
 Talk with the doctor.

-- Do not let your child scratch or rub the skin while it is numb.
-Do not let the skin get very hot or very cold.
+- Do not scratch or rub the skin while it is numb.
+Do not let it get very hot or very cold.

 - Use with care in children.
 Talk with the doctor.

-- Change in how your child feels hot or cold.
+- Change in how you feel hot or cold.

 - Pale skin.